+Is it just us or does it feel like every other day companies in the food tech sector are receiving incredible amounts of funding?
 Since we are so excited to see this industry grow and get the attention it deserves, we put together a short list of a few of the brands that stood out with their funding rounds and crowdfunding campaigns.

-Vly is a Berlin-based startup creating an alternative protein milk from peas.
-The company is the sixth biggest plant milk brand in Germany, with a product very similar to the nutrients, taste, and functionality of cow’s milk but with a much more favorable environmental footprint.
-In a Series A round led by Five Seasons Ventures they raised EUR€6.1M, which will help the company scale its R&D and drive growth across the DACH region (Germany, Austria and Switzerland), enter new European markets, including the United Kingdom, and enter new product categories like chocolate drink and fermented products that are scheduled to launch this year.
+Vly is a Berlin-based startup creating alternative protein milk from peas and is the sixth biggest plant milk brand in Germany.
+The product has very similar nutrients, taste, and functionality to cow’s milk, but with a much better environmental footprint.
+In a Series A funding round led by Five Seasons Ventures they raised EUR€6.1M.
+This fund will help to scale their R&D and drive growth across the DACH region (Germany, Austria, and Switzerland).
+In addition, they plan to enter new European markets, including the United Kingdom.
+Plus, enter new product categories like chocolate drink and fermented products scheduled to launch this year.

-We’re witnessing immense growth in the alternative protein sector and an increasing demand for more products and different options from the consumer side.
-The amounts invested into these startups prove the importance of this field and we are very excited to see what the rest of 2021 will bring.
+We are witnessing immense growth in the alternative protein sector.
+Plus, an increase in demand for more products and different options from the consumer side.
+The amounts invested into these startups in these funding rounds and crowdfunding prove the importance of this field.
+We are very excited to see what the rest of 2021 will bring.